neobis-python/final-project/README.md

 - In the purchase you need to calculate the final cost.

 ## **Technical Requirements**
+- Important!
+There is no need to make a Django admin interface.
+We will not count it as extra feature.
+But you can use it if you need to.
 - You need to submit ER diagram before you will start to code.
 The mentor should approve it.
 - REST API should be Django and Django REST Framework based
 - Implement authorization with [JSON Web Tokens](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/).
 Authorization must be implemented via email.